The Ultimate Guide to The Woodlands Villages

 Village Grogan's Mill

-In the early 1960’s George P. Mitchell, a Texas wildcatter and oil and real estate entrepreneur, envisioned a master-planned community that would include as many jobs as homes.
-The Village of Grogan’s Mill opened in 1974 and is named after the original Grogan-Cochran Lumber Company (1917) that was previously operating on the land.
+In the early 1960s, George P. Mitchell, a Texas wildcatter and visionary entrepreneur, conceived a master-planned community that would balance homes with jobs.
+His vision materialized in The Woodlands, where the Village of Grogan’s Mill opened in 1974 as the first village2.
+Named after the Grogan-Cochran Lumber Company, which operated on the land since 19173, Grogan’s Mill established the blueprint for The Woodlands’ distinctive character.

 Village Indian Springs